Greenville, North Carolina: Sports

 Stallings Stadium at Elm Street Park is home to Little League baseball in Greenville.
 Along with Little League success, Greenville teams have also won multiple Babe Ruth Baseball titles.
 Since 2006, Greenville has sent Babe Ruth baseball teams to Southeast Regional competition each year in two different age groups, with two teams reaching the Babe Ruth World Series; the '06 15 yr. old team, and the '08 13 yr. old team.
 The 2006 team became the first Greenville Babe Ruth team to reach the World Series in 30 years, along with becoming the first Babe Ruth team to ever win a World Series game, defeating Clifton Park, New York 12–0.
 In 2012, the 13u Greenville All-Stars advanced to the Babe Ruth League World Series.
 The 2012 squad advanced to the championship game, falling to Bryant, Arkansas 4–3.

+Greenville is home to the Greenville United Football Club, which joined the National Premier Soccer League on January 16, 2023.
+Greenville United FC games are currently played at John Paul II Catholic High School.

 Greenville was home to minor league baseball.
 The Greenville Greenies was the primary moniker of the Greenville teams.
 Greenville played as members of the Eastern Carolina League (1928–1929) and Coastal Plain League (1934–1941, 1946–1951).
 The Greenville Greenies were an affiliate of the Washington Senators in 1939.
 The teams played at Guy Smith Stadium beginning in 1941.
 Previously, they played at Elm Street Park and Third Street Park.

-Greenville is home to two major running groups, GoRun (Greenville Organization of Runners) and Greenville Running group.

-In addition a large bicycling group, EC Velo, tours the city and Pitt County weekly.